arnolanglade/arnolanglade.github.io/blog/_posts/2022-10-10-increase-your-test-quality-thanks-to-builders-or-factories.md

 }
 ```

-Then your test will look at this:
+Then your test will look like this:

 ```php
 $map =  (new MapBuilder())->named('Anglet'')->build();